 You must have completed 36 months of approved seagoing service with 6 months engaged in bridge watchkeeping duties.
 Please review carefully MSN 1856 section 9 in regard to requirements for seagoing service and required documentary evidence.
 Unfortunately, the College cannot advise on any issues concerning sea time or certificate validity.
 You must contact the MCA.

-Whilst the sea service articulated is an integral element of the certification to MCA CoC, it does not form part of the SQA Advanced Certificate award.
+Whilst the sea service articulated is an integral element of the certification to MCA Certificate of Competence, it does not form part of the SQA Advanced Certificate award.

 To qualify for the issue of OOW unlimited CoC you must meet the following requirements: